Halliford, Queensland: Geography

 Almost all of the locality is within the Kumbarilla State Forest apart from two areas in the north of the locality which are used for grazing on native vegetation.

 Coal seam gas is being extracted across the north of the locality by QGC, a subsidiary of Shell.
 It has created conflict with local farmers.

 Burnett Waterhole on Wilkie Creek is in the south-west of the locality (27.5166°S 150.9166°E).

 History

-The location takes its name from an early trading slave post operated by McGuigan family in 1864.
-The town was first inhabited by the slave owner William McGuigan.
+The location takes its name from an early pastoral run operated by Watson and Roebuck in 1864.